Wize technology: Roll outs

 By the end of October 2019, 4.5 million gas meters and 6,500 data-concentrators were installed in the field.
 GRDF intends to use its base infrastructure built on Wize technology for automatic and daily reading of industrial meters.

 In 2018, the French local utility Régaz Bordeaux started a smart metering project with 250,000 gas meters.

 The development of Wize 169 MHz infrastructures has also been undertaken in the water sector by the private utility Suez Eau France and other public water utilities such as Eau de Paris.

-Smart water meters have also been deployed with Wize technology by other European utilities such as Aigües de Barcelona in Spain and Ovak in the Czech Republic.
+Smart water meters based on the Wize technology have also been deployed by other European utilities such as Aigües de Barcelona in Spain and Ovak in the Czech Republic and in countries such as the United-Kingdom, Malta, Portugal and Australia.